Farahat612/CozyCasa-Furniture-Website-Design/README.md

 ## Overview

-DataNex Solutions is a fictional furniture store dedicated to deliver modern and high quality furniture.
+CozyCasa is a fictional furniture store dedicated to deliver modern and high quality furniture.
 With a relentless commitment to excellence and a client-centric approach, they provide very high quality end prducts for customers.

 ## Description